Compile and package an Android application

-Android applications are using Java/Gradle for their build system.
-Because Codefresh already supports Gradle it is also very easy to build Android projects.
+Android applications use Java/Gradle for their build system.
+Because Codefresh already supports Gradle, it is also very easy to build Android projects.

 Any Gradle command can run inside a Docker image that contains the Android SDK.
 As an example, we will use a Nextcloud image from Dockerhub.

 You can see the example project at https://github.com/codefresh-contrib/android-sample-app.
 The repository contains a Hello World Android project with the following tasks:

 ./gradlew buildbuilds the application